rootree/vk-footboller/README.md

 ### CMS

 In CMS a moderator can easily update all content in the game.
-Can be changed:
+Can be changed or added:

 - football players
 - coaches